hustlebuilder/Inflation-Resistant-Stablecoin/README.md

 Finally, it is recommended not to use "anchor deploy".
 Instead, use "solana deploy" as detailed in the answer here: https://solana.stackexchange.com/questions/5570/error-the-declared-program-id-does-not-match-the-actual-program-id

+If you make a mistake, you can start all over with the localnet cluster by issuing the command: "solana-test-validator --reset" which would delete the blockchain and start from genesis.